Course Description

 - AD DS Overview

-- Deployment of Windows Server Domain Controllers
+- Deploying Windows Server Domain Controllers

-- Azure AD overview
+- Azure AD Overview

-- Group Policy Deployment
+- Implementing Group Policy

 - AD CS Overview